first-draft-v2/half-baked/posts/fuck.md

 I do not like them in my food
 I do not like them in my drawers
-I do not like them, sad I am
+I do not like them, sad-I-am
 and now I’m in a fucking mood

 So now my fucking skin is itching